 The WAIRC hears disputes about unfair and constructive dismissal, discrimination, sexual harassment and workplace bullying.
 An employee must lodge a claim within 28 days of the date of their dismissal.
 The WAIRC will then list the matter for a conciliation conference.

 To make a claim in the WAIRC you must be an employee who is employed under the state system and earning less than $149, 400.00.

-If the parties fail to reach a resolution during the conciliation, it is up to the applicant to decide whether they would like their claim listed for arbitration at a later date where a decision will made by the WAIRC.
+If the parties fail to reach a resolution during conciliation, it is up to the applicant to decide whether they would like their claim listed for arbitration at a later date.
 Arbitration will take place in the Industrial Magistrate’s Court of Western Australia.